twellspring/twellspring.github.io/_posts/2016-06-15-well-formed-hostname-simplifies-top.md

 ln -s ../roles/vpn vpn
 ```

-Note that the symbolic link targets the vpn folder.
-In that folder is an init.sls file that contains the actual vpn role. an alternative would be to use vpn.sls as the file and have the symbolic link target vpn.sls.
+The symbolic link targets the vpn folder.
+In that folder is an init.sls file that contains the actual vpn role.
+An alternative would be to use vpn.sls as the file and have the symbolic link target vpn.sls.
 But I have found that using a folder gives more flexibility to associate additional files with a given pillar/role/state.

 And the vpn role is completed with the init.sls file.
 ** pillar/roles/vpn/init.sls **